datadotworld/dwapi-spec/docs/oauth.md

   `access_token`
   `expires_in`
   `refresh_token`
-  Alternatively, if a `redirect_url` was provided, `data.world` will invoke it passing the same list of attributes.
+  Alternatively, if a `redirect_uri` was provided, `data.world` will invoke it passing the same list of attributes.

 6. Application stores `access_token` to use in subsequent requests by placing it into the request as an `Authorization: Bearer [access_token]` header string.